Psychotherapy Groups

 How often does the group meet?

-It meets once a week, the first four Mondays of each month from 5:30-7pm.
+It meets once a week, the first four Mondays of each month from 5:30-7pm, over Zoom.
+The group meets for two months.

 How long can I participate?